aattoa/htop/README.md

 ## This fork

-* Removes support for platforms other than Linux, in order to simplify the source code and the build process.
 * Uses CMake instead of GNU autotools.
 * Adds `vi` style movement commands.
+* Removes features in order to simplify the source code and the build process.

+### Removed features

+* Platforms other than Linux
+* Mouse

 ## Introduction